How do I make contact/book a session?

 Can I cancel a session?

 If you know you are not going to be able to attend an appointment and you would like to cancel/re-arrange, please give as much notice as possible.
-If you do not attend a session and you have not given any notice, I will have to charge the full amount of £40 and this will need to be settled before further appointments can be booked.
+If less than 24 hours notice is given, there is a £20 cancellation charge.
+If you do not attend a session and you have not given any notice, I will have to charge the full amount of £50 and this will need to be settled before further appointments can be booked.

 FAQ Young People